 The Toyota Supra is a two-door hatchback sports car now in its fifth generation.
-It returns as a 2020 model after a 21-year hiatus.
+It returned as a 2020 model after a 21-year hiatus.
 This time it's developed as a partnership between Toyota Gazoo Racing and BMW.

 The new Toyota Supra

 The Supra is the second sports car in the Toyota lineup, joining the 86, which is smaller, less powerful, and has four seats instead of two.
-The 2020 Supra rides on a new structure that Toyota says provides a perfect 50/50 weight balance and a low center of gravity.
+The latest Supra rides on a new structure that Toyota says provides a perfect 50/50 weight balance and a low center of gravity.
 It uses aluminum components in the front MacPherson strut suspension and five-link rear suspension to save weight.
-It uses adjustable adaptive dampers to improve both ride and handling.
+It uses adjustable adaptive dampers on turbo-6 models to improve both ride and handling.
 An active rear differential help control the power distribution, but it's only offered on the Supra 3.0 turbo-6 car.

 The look takes its basic shape from the fourth-generation model of the 1990s, but it has more organic scoops and flares.
 The shape is sports car all the way, though, with the traditional long hood, short deck, and low stance.

-Toyota offers the Supra in 3.0, 3.0 Premium models, plus some form of an A91 model at the top of the lineup.
+Toyota offers the Supra in 2.0, 3.0, 3.0 Premium models, plus some form of an A91 model at the top of the lineup.
 Base equipment includes an 8.8-inch touchscreen with Apple CarPlay, Alcantara-upholstered seats with memory, Bluetooth, and dual-zone automatic climate control.
-The 3.0 Premium and the Launch Edition models add an 8.8-inch touchscreen, heated leather seats, Apple CarPlay, a 12-speaker JBL audo system, and wireless phone charging.
+Pricey versions add heated leather seats, a 12-speaker JBL audo system, and wireless phone charging.

-Standard safety features include forward-collision warnings with automatic emergency braking and pedestrian detection, active lane control, and automatic high beams.
+Standard safety features include automatic emergency braking, active lane control, LED headlights, and automatic high beams.
 Buyers can opt for adaptive cruise control, blind-spot monitors with rear cross-traffic alerts, and rear-end collision warnings.